All-Nooie/All_Nooie_Wiki/docs/game-mechanics/main-character.md

 In BK village, there will be a training like area in which a certain character will teach how to use basic moves.
 All moves that are used throughout the game of Banjo-Kazooie will be teached.

+Learnable moves in the training area: Moves from the page [Banjo-Kazooie abilities](https://banjokazooie.fandom.com/wiki/Abilities) that is core to the character without any external factors.

 This one is provided as skippable option also because the fan-game players wouldn't want to do all these.

 **Energy bar and life trophies:**